• Skip to primary navigation

-Interview with Ashley Jones, Founder of Pale Press London
+Interview with Ashley Manera, Founder of Pale Press London

 Pale Press London is a modern calligraphy studio providing beautiful unique stationery for weddings, bespoke commissions for brands, hand lettering at events and workshops.

-We sat down and chatted with Ashley Jones founder of Pale Press London to find out all about her exciting plans for the future.
+We sat down and chatted with Ashley Manera founder of Pale Press London to find out all about her exciting plans for the future.

 Tell me, How did Pale Press London start?